GaleJames-creator/gale-james/how-to-guides/README.md

 ## What how-to guides are

-How-to guides provide step-by-step instructions.
+How-to guides help you accomplish specific, goal-oriented tasks.

 ## When to use how-to guides

-Use how-to guides when you want to accomplish a specific, goal-oriented task.
+Use how-to guides when you need task-focused instructions and already understand the underlying concepts.

 ## Available how-to guides